 Suggestions for green lifestyle choices

-The lessons we learn in church should be taken home with us to our everyday lives including work, school or college, our recreation and on holiday.
+The lessons we learn in church should be taken home with us to our everyday lives – whether that be at work, school or college, in our free time or on holiday.

 There are so many ways for individuals and families to reduce our environmental impact and help tackle climate change – while still enjoying ‘fullness of life’.